Incitatous/simple_shell/README.md

 #Example
-Among other commands, simple_shell handles ls, rm, echo, chmod and all the other commands found in the PATH.
+Among other commands, simple_shell handles ls, rm, echo, chmod and all the other commands found in the PATH. simple_shell also has two builtins: env and exit.
+The former prints the environment, the latter exits the shell.

 NB: This shell follows the Betty [style](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [formatting](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl) guidelines.